smtcoq/smtcoq/README.md

 `cvc4_bool` and `verit_bool` tactics, and it finally converts any unsolved subgoals back to `Prop`, thus offering to the user the possibility to solve these (usually simpler) subgoals.

+A more efficient version of this tactic, called `smt_no_check`, performs only the check at `Qed`.
+(Thus it is safe, but a proof may fail at `Qed` even if everything went through during proof elaboration.)

+### Conversion tactics

+SMTCoq provides conversion tactics, to inject various integer types into the type Z supported by SMTCoq.
+They can be called before the other SMTCoq tactics.
+These tactics are named `nat_convert`, `N_convert` and `pos_convert`.
+They can be combined.